-Overlooking central Nagasaki's Ōmura Bay is Sonogi tea cooperative—a 400 hectare plot run by 6 forward-thinking tea producers.
-Without the regional pedigree Uji holds, the Sonogi 6 leverage their combined tea making perspectives to turn out Japanese standards that are anything but.
+Overlooking central Nagasaki's Ōmura Bay is Sonogi tea cooperative—a 400 hectare plot run by 4 forward-thinking tea producers.
+Without the regional pedigree Uji holds, the Sonogi 4 leverage their combined tea making perspectives to turn out Japanese standards that are anything but.

 Sonogi is a fully integrated operation, with tencha making and milling facilities on-site.
 Organic certification is impossible, here—their tea trees are fertilized with a fermented compost of wild-caught fish from the bay, making for richly nourished teas that are uniquely Nagaski.

 Matcha SONOGI is the peak of their output, and a vivid representation of the seaside terroir.